GMOD/jbrowse-components/website/docs/user_guides/sv_inspector.md

 <Figure caption="The import form for getting started with the SV inspector." src="/img/sv_inspector_importform.png" />

+### Sources of data for SV inspector

+The SV inspector currently is designed for viewing `<TRA>` and breakend type entries.

+Examples of variant callers that produce a VCF that can be used with the SV inspector:

+Short read based:

+- Manta
+- Delly
+- Lumpy

+Long read based

+- pbsv
+- Sniffles

 ### Example SV inspector workflow

 We can start the SV inspector workflow by opening up this file containing